billti/billti.github.io/_posts/2021-08-27-unity-httpclient.md

         {
             if (_handlerTimer.Elapsed.TotalSeconds > handlerExpirySeconds)
             {
-                // Leave the old HttpClientHandler to the GC to clean up.
+                // Leave the old HttpClientHandler for the GC.
 DON'T Dispose() it!
                 _currentHandler = new HttpClientHandler();
                 _handlerTimer.Restart();
             }